 The projects involved with a service contract have limitations:

 - Base project must be T&M or FP, Revenue Schedule

 To transfer overage hours from the base project to the overage project, the following must be true:

-- Base project open for time transfers
+- Both the base and overage project are open for time transfers

 - You have permission to transfer time through at least one of the following permissions-